 Any actions taken as a result of a breach will be made in accordance with the provisions of any applicable legislative requirement and the Council's responsibilities as an employer.
-It should be noted that the Anti Corruption Commission Act 1988 as amended, requires the reporting to the Commission of certain matters relating to alleged 'corrupt conduct', 'criminal conduct' and 'serious improper conduct'.
+It should be noted that the Corruption and Crime Commission Act 2003, requires the reporting to the Commission of certain matters relating to alleged 'corrupt conduct', 'criminal conduct' and 'serious improper conduct'.
 Definitions of these terms are provided in the Act and appear as annexure 1 to this Code.
+Elected Member and Employees must be aware of the Corruption and Crime Commission Act 2003, which requires the Chief Executive Officer to notify the Commission of matters relating to reasonably suspected misconduct.
+Definitions of 'misconduct' and 'serious misconduct' are provided in the Act and appear as annexure 1 to this Code.